Why Does My Vape Crackle?

 Sometimes vape crackling, even the usual kind, it just unpleasant to deal with and we’d rather go without.
 In these cases there are a few steps you can take to reduce the noise.

-It’s good to remember that the specific kind of vape your using can make a difference to the level of noise.
-A standard M-L (Mouth-to-Lung) vape will make a slightly quieter crackle for a longer period of time, whereas the more powerful sub-ohm will be louder but shorter.
+A standard MTL (Mouth-To-Lung) vape will make a slightly quieter crackle for a longer period of time, whereas the more powerful sub-ohm will be louder but shorter.

 You could also give an angled drip tip a try.
-The angle in these tips was made to prevent E-liquid from being shot back up into your mouth, but they have the added effect of helping to reduce the amount of liquid that hits the coil.
+The angle in these tips was made to prevent e-liquid from being shot back up into your mouth, but they have the added effect of helping to reduce the amount of liquid that hits the coil.

-Taking more shallow drags will also help to reduce vape crackling, as this limits the amount of E-liquid hitting your coil.
-This also helps to prevent long-term damage to your vape from flooding, so having a limit of two or three seconds per-drag is good for everything in the long run.
+This will help to avoid long-term damage to your vape from flooding, so having a limit of two or three seconds per-drag is good for everything in the long run.

-It’s also worth taking care when priming your vape, making sure never to use too much E-liquid.
+It’s also worth taking care when priming your vape, making sure never to use too much e-liquid.
 As well as potentially causing damage by flooding the coil, an excess of liquid will make the first few vape crackles very loud.

-Last of all, using thicker E-liquids will help to reduce the overall volume of vape crackling.
-This is because a thinner E-liquid evaporates much more quickly, giving you that sharp crackle sound whilst also having less physical liquid to muffle the sound.
+Last of all, using the thicker, cannabis flavoured E-liquids, from our Cali Range will help to reduce the overall volume of vape crackling.
+This is because a thinner e-liquid evaporates much more quickly, giving you that sharp crackle sound whilst also having less physical liquid to muffle the sound.

 - Crackling is an entirely normal part of a properly functioning vape.